sinatragunda/incubator-fineract/MIFOS-CHANGELOG.md

  - [MIFOSX-1320] - Force logout on the community app on tab/window close
  - [MIFOSX-1263] - Client/Loan Account info table takes up too much space
  - [MIFOSX-1039] - Provide option for External ID to Loans
- - [MIFOSX-1069] - Implementation of sorting options for transaction preview tables for savings or loans.
+ - [MIFOSX-1069] - Implementation of sorting options for cashTransaction preview tables for savings or loans.
  - [MIFOSX-1207] - Journal Entries - should have debits before credits
  - [MIFOSX-1209] - In Loan repayment schedule page "Waive" column should be introduced
  - [MIFOSX-1226] - UI improvements in Fixed deposits